 The unblinking eye of video is impartial and has helped change the dynamic in reviewing these cases.
 Also, the prevalence of smartphones with cameras has helped provide additional footage of incidents.
-It was footage of that nature that proved critical in the Scott case when Officer Slager misrepresented the encounter.
+Footage of that nature proved critical in the Scott case when Officer Slager misrepresented the encounter.
 It was also cell phone footage that revealed the abuse of Mr. Floyd.

 An officer is allowed to use force to make an arrest, but the force use must be proportional to the amount of resistance encountered by the officer.
 This is called the “Force Continuum,” which helps us understand what level of force is appropriate in particular circumstances.

 The five levels of threat (the threat being from the suspect) are:

 1. Intimidating demeanor

 2. Passive resistance

 3. Active resistance

 The five corresponding responses to these threats by the officer are:

 2. Verbal commands

 For example, an officer may use his gun against a suspect attempting an aggravated assault (using a weapon like a gun or a knife) that is trying to harm the officer.
 An officer would not be allowed to use deadly force against a suspect actively resisting an officer.
 An officer would be allowed to use “controlling force,” which means using their hands on the suspect, but less than fighting or striking the suspect.